Home Page

 This not only assures us that the females don't get physically pulled down, but also builds a stronger physical body and hind quarters in their pups.
 This will add years of hunting enjoyment and quality of life when our pups become older.
 It has been our experience that the dogs we raise, hunt and live 3-4 years longer than those we have purchased from other kennels.

-Our vaccine schedule starting at 4 weeks with the newest Parvo Vaccine (NeoPar) on the market.
-Neo Par is currently the ONLY Parvo vaccine that will protect puppies from ALL new and old known mutations of Parvo.
+Our vaccine schedule starting at 4 weeks with the newest Parvo Vaccine on the market that will protect the pup from all known Parvo strains.
 Parvo, is the number one killer of young pups.
-We maintain a Parvo Free Kennel, but vaccine them so they are protected when they leave.
+We maintain a Parvo Free Kennel, but vaccine them at 5 weeks old and every 2-3 weeks so they are protected when they leave.

 We also feed a high quality adult dog food between litters and exercise our dogs as much as possible and purposely hunt them when we can or at least exercise them vigorously up to two weeks before their whelping date.